Taste A Little Summer With Hawaiian-Inspired Ahi Tuna Poké

 - Anything else you want

 - In a large bowl, whisk together soy sauce, rice vinegar, and toasted sesame oil.
-Add in tuna and gently stir to cover the tuna in the marinade.
+Add in tuna (or drained, pressed tofu) and gently stir to cover with marinade.
 Set the bowl of marinating tuna aside for 10-15 minutes and prepare toppings.

 - To make spicy mayo, whisk together mayonnaise, sriracha sauce, toasted sesame oil, and lemon juice in a small bowl.
 Cover and refrigerate until ready to serve.

 - To serve, put a healthy serving of greens/veggies/rice into your serving bowls, about one cup per person.
 Add the marinated tuna or tofu mixture and your prepared toppings to your poké bowl, then drizzle with the spicy mayo.

 - Eat immediately.